biplabbose/StateTransition/README.md

 ## License

-Usage and redistribution of the source codes of this Matlab package with or without modification are permitted.
+Usage and redistribution of the source codes of this MATLAB package with or without modification are permitted.

-The Matlab function `knee_pt.m` used in this model was developed by Kaplan, Dmitry (2012).
+The MATLAB function `knee_pt.m` used in this model was developed by Kaplan, Dmitry (2012).
 [Knee Point](https://in.mathworks.com/matlabcentral/fileexchange/35094-knee-point), MATLAB Central File Exchange.
 [Copyright (c) 2012, Dmitry Kaplan.
 All rights reserved.](FractionalStateTransitionEstimationCode/license_knee_pt.txt)